Central accounting points: Details of those functions carried out by the trader at the CAP: Other duty credits

 - waste oil

-- Vapour Recovery - at present there is an ‘Extra Statutory Concession’ that allows duty credit on recovered vapour during duty paid deliveries that is returned as liquid into duty suspended storage.
-Payments in excess of £20 million must be made by CHAPS (Clearing House Automated Payments System.
+- vapour recovery - this has been claimed under an ‘Extra Statutory Concession’ that has allowed duty credit on recovered vapour during duty paid deliveries that is returned as liquid into duty suspended storage.
+This is to be replaced by new regulations as soon as they can be put through the Parliamentary process - most likely around 2020.

 Note: Due to the difficulty of actually measuring recovered product from the vapour recovery units, the oils industry uses an agreed formula to calculate the volumes each month.
 This will then appear as a duty credit either within the warehouse removals schedule or as a separate adjustment by the Central Accounting Point.